volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 };
 ```

-This trap is mostly used for returning a default value if the read value does not exist in the target object:
+This trap is mostly used for to return a default value when the read value does not exist in the target object:

 ```javascript
 const user = {};